Rheumatoid arthritis (RA) symptoms are different for each person who has this long-term disease.

 Muscles: When inflammation stops you from moving your joints, the attached muscles can get weak.
 Or you could get a condition called myositis that weakens them.
 The medications you take for RA can also be to blame.

-Nerves: RA causes symptoms that range from numbness and tingling to paralysis and sudden death.
+Nerves: RA causes symptoms that range from numbness and tingling to paralysis.
 It can result from joint damage that RA causes, the disease process itself, or medications that treat it.